-For additional information about the connector pins and signals on the server, see your CHALLENGE S Server Owner's Guide.
+For additional information about the connector pins and signals on the server, see your server owner's guide.

 Once you have connected your workstation to the server, you are ready to start the server and configure WebFORCE Internet Gateway.
 Turn to Chapter 3, "Setting Up the Terminal Emulator and Starting WebFORCE Internet Gateway."
+Chapter 3